- UNRAVELED THREADS |2017 -

 IN BOB’S FOOTSTEPS |2017

-Screenprint on cotton, tea dye, denim, thread
+Screenprint on cotton, tea dye, denim, thread, hand stitched

 Artist Proof 2